And be kind and compassionate to one another, forgiving one another, just as God also forgave you in Christ. Ephesians 4:32 CSB

 I thank God for each of you!
-And I thank you for joining me this week as we choose to forgive the offenses and offenders and accept gratefully the forgiveness of the Lord.
+And I thank you for joining me this week as we choose to forgive because we have been forgiven by our Father God through Jesus.